+Preliminary Advanced/Standard

-Preliminary Advanced/Standard English Students can start in the Preliminary Advanced Course and may then elect to change in Year 12 to the HSC Standard English Course.
-Students will study a variety of important developmental texts,
+English Students can start in the Preliminary Advanced Course and may then elect to change in Year 12 to the HSC Standard English Course.
+Students will study a variety of important developmental texts, covering a range of themes reflecting the diverse social context of their times as well as the authors' insights into future developments.
+Through the way these texts are studied, the students will not only learn to value the power and depth of effective communication but will become familiar with the leading questions of different eras and the evolutionary relationship between them.

-- COMMON MODULE: READING TO WRITE (Advanced and Standard) Great Expectations (Fiction Westwind Djarlu's Legacy (Film) - MODULE A (Advanced): NARRATIVES THAT SHAPE OUR WORLD (Poetry, and Nonfiction) - MODULE B: CRITICAL STUDY OF LITERATURE Much Ado About Nothing (Shakespearean drama)
+- COMMON MODULE: READING TO WRITE (Advanced and Standard) The Romantics (Fiction and Poetry) Westwind Djarlu's Legacy (Film) - MODULE A (Advanced): NARRATIVES THAT SHAPE OUR WORLD The Odyssey (Poetry, Film and Nonfiction) - MODULE B: CRITICAL STUDY OF LITERATURE Much Ado About Nothing (Shakespearean drama)